Board Member

 Founder and President, Emerson Collective

-Powell Jobs also serves on the boards of Chicago CRED, The Ford Foundation, and Elemental Excelerator, where she is board chair.
-In addition, she is a member of the American Academy of Arts and Sciences, and a recipient of Stanford Graduate School of Business’s Ernest C. Arbuckle Award for managerial excellence and addressing the changing needs of society.
-She is based in Palo Alto, California.
+Powell Jobs is lead investor and board chair of The Atlantic, and serves on the boards of Chicago CRED, Elemental Excelerator (where she is board chair), and the Ford Foundation.
+She is a member of the National Academy of Arts and Sciences and a recipient of Stanford Graduate School of Business’ Ernest C. Arbuckle Award.

 Top Stories on CFR